-The Gerlich laboratory studies how human chromosomes dynamically reorganize during the cell cycle.
+The Gerlich laboratory studies how chromosomes organize inside human cells.
 We are particularly interested in the three-dimensional architecture of the genome, the biophysical properties of chromosomes, and nuclear assembly after mitosis.

 The chromosome cycle is one of the most fascinating processes of cellular reorganization.
 During S-phase, chromosomal DNA is copied using its own highly intertwined template.
-Each sister chromatid is then organized into a series of DNA loops that specify domains of gene regulation and leave sister chromatids linked along their arms to support DNA damage repair.
+Each sister chromatid is then organized into a series of DNA loops that specify domains of gene regulation and leave sister chromatids linked along their arms to support homology-directed DNA damage repair.
 Upon mitotic entry, the cell nucleus disassembles and chromosomes form compact bodies that segregate sister chromatids to opposite spindle poles.
 Each set of chromosomes is then wrapped in a membrane to rebuild a functional nucleus during mitotic exit.